Markov Chain Monte Carlo (MCMC)

 The Metropolis-Hastings Algorithm

-The ratio α is comparing the “desirability” of the proposed state versus the current state, corrected for any asymmetry in the proposal.
 Because π appears in both numerator and denominator as a ratio, the normalizing constant cancels.
-This is the key: you only need π up to proportionality — only the unnormalized density, which in Bayesian inference is likelihood × prior.
-Bayes’ theorem directly yields this unnormalized posterior, making M-H immediately applicable to any Bayesian model where you can evaluate the likelihood and prior.
+You only need π up to proportionality — the unnormalized density, which in Bayesian inference is likelihood × prior.
 The original paper by Metropolis et al. (1953) in the Journal of Chemical Physics remains the primary citation for this foundational result.

 The Random Walk Metropolis: The Simplest Case